 On March 6, 2017, Roy O'Connor LLP issued a proposed class action lawsuit on behalf of a proposed representative plaintiff against medical marijuana producer Mettrum Ltd.

 The lawsuit alleges that Mettrum Ltd used unauthorized pest control products in the production of some of its medical marijuana products between September 2014 and November 2016.

 A settlement has been reached in this action.
 The settlement was approved by of the Ontario Superior Court of Justice in Reasons for Decision released on January 25, 2021 approved as being fair, reasonable and in the best interests of the Class Members.

-Class Members should receive a written notice informing them of the proposed settlement by email or regular mail.
-A copy of the court-approved Notice of the Proposed Settlement can found in the Documents section of this site.
+Class Members should receive a written notice informing them of the approved settlement by email or regular mail.
+A copy of the court-approved Notice of the Settlement can found in the Documents section of this site.